braaannigan/braaannigan.github.io/_posts/2020-07-26-dev_in_docker.markdown

 categories: software
 ---

+## Tl;dr
+Use multi-stage builds and virtual environments to rapdily build and re-build your docker images.

 ## Why should you dev in Docker?

 Docker containers are like a mini operating system that you can run on your computer.
 Developing inside these containers has many advantages for anyone doing data analysis.
 The containers provide isolated environments so that you can have different software stacks for different projects without them interfering with each other.
 Unlike python virtual environments these containers cover the operating system as well as the analysis software.
 This depth of the stack becomes particularly import when using more complicated software such as deep learning libraries like Tensorflow or PyTorch that have dependencies in C++ and CUDA that make them much more brittle and sensitive to the exact version of any packages you use.